techjb/Vector-Tiles-Google-Maps/README.md

 ### Reccomendations

-Insert the MVTSource after tiles have been loaded for the first time to avoid duplicate invocation to `GetTile()`.
-It has been documented in [this issue tracker](https://issuetracker.google.com/issues/73335429).
+* Insert the MVTSource after tiles have been loaded for the first time to avoid duplicate invocation to `GetTile()`.
+It is documented in [this issue tracker](https://issuetracker.google.com/issues/73335429).

 ```js
  google.maps.event.addListenerOnce(map, 'tilesloaded', function () {